sensingtheforest/sensingtheforest.github.io/src/about.md

 eleventyNavigation:
   key: main
   title: About # as it will appear in the nav
-  order: 4 # order to display in the nav
+  order: 6 # order to display in the nav
 seo:
   title: About Us # overrides 'title' above on both Page and META
-  description:
+  description: Meet the team
   image:
 ---